cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

 Upgrade your mupdate master and front ends last.

-If you wish to use XFER to transfer mailboxes from an existing backend to your new 3.6 backend, you should first upgrade your existing backends to 3.4.3, 3.2.9, or 3.0.17.
-These releases contain a patch such that XFER will correctly recognise 3.6 destinations.
-Without this patch, XFER will not recognise 3.6, and will downgrade mailboxes to the oldest supported format (losing metadata) in transit.
+If you wish to use XFER to transfer mailboxes from an existing backend to your new 3.8 backend, you should first upgrade your existing backends to 3.6.1, 3.4.5, 3.2.11, or 3.0.18.
+These releases contain a patch such that XFER will correctly recognise 3.8 and later destinations.
+Without this patch, XFER will not recognise 3.8, and will downgrade mailboxes to the oldest supported format (losing metadata) in transit.

-If your existing backends are 2.4 or 2.5, there are equivalent patches for recognising 3.6 on the cyrus-imapd-2.4 and cyrus-imapd-2.5 git branches, but these are not in any released version.
+If your existing backends are 2.4 or 2.5, there are equivalent patches for recognising 3.8+ on the cyrus-imapd-2.4 and cyrus-imapd-2.5 git branches, but these are not in any released version.